magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40311-invalid-security-error-after-login-to-admin-if-custom-admin-path-is-configured.md

 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.7,Magento,MQP,Patches for Adobe Commerce,cloud infrastructure,on-premises,Adobe Commerce,invalid security,admin path,secret key,2.4.2-p2,2.4.3,2.4.3-p1
 ---

-The MDVA-40311 patch fixes the issue where the Admin user gets and error message *Invalid security or form key.
-Please refresh the page* after login to the Admin if the custom admin path is configured and secret key is enabled.
+The MDVA-40311 patch fixes the issue where the Admin user gets an error message *Invalid security or form key.
+Please refresh the page* after login to the Admin if the custom admin path is configured and the secret key is enabled.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.7 is installed.
 The patch ID is MDVA-40311.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions